GeeksComputer/NetworkSecurity/README.md

 # Note
-You can running it on windows 10 or later /linux based such as ubuntu If you want run c/c++ code please use wsl
+You can running it on windows 10 or later /linux based such as ubuntu If you want run c/c++ code on windows, please use wsl